maherjas/Dictionary_Attack_DVWA/README.md

 ## Conclusion

 Once you have completed the above steps, you will successfully demonstrate a dictionary attack on the DVWA, reinforcing your understanding of web application security testing.

+## See the uploaded file with screenshots [Password Cracking using Python.PDF](https://github.com/maherjas/Dictionary_Attack_DVWA/blob/main/Password%20Cracking%20using%20Python.pdf)

 This tool has been developed by the inspiration from https://github.com/Antu7 -- Thank you.